kubos/kubos/docs/ecosystem/services/scheduler.rst

 Behavior
 --------

-The behavior of the scheduler is defined through three levels of organization: *config*, *mode*, and *schedule*.
-A *config* is a file containing a list of tasks and the relevant information for scheduling and executing the task.
-A *mode* is a directory which contains many *config* files.
-The contents of all the *configs* found in a *mode* make up the *schedule* of that mode.
+The behavior of the scheduler is defined through three levels of organization: *mode*, *schedule*, and *task*.
+The *mode* determines which schedule directory is being executed.
+The *schedule* is then assembled through combining all the *task lists* in the schedule directory, each of which can contain one or many *tasks*.
+New *tasks* can be added to a *schedule* by uploading a *task list* to a location which is accessible to the scheduler, and importing that *task list* to the appropriate mode.

-Upon boot, or service start, the scheduler reads all config files in the active mode directory and schedules all tasks from that mode.
+Upon boot, or service start, the scheduler reads all task lists in the active mode directory and schedules all tasks from that mode.
 The default active mode directory is found at ``/home/system/etc/schedules/active``, which is a symlink to the actual active mode's directory.

 Schedules consists of many tasks, each of which has a scheduled execution time.
-Tasks are loaded into the scheduler when the scheduler service starts, when a mode becomes active, or when a new schedule file is imported into the active mode.
+Tasks are loaded into the scheduler when the scheduler service starts, when a mode becomes active, or when a new task list is imported into the active mode.
 Any tasks configured with an execution ``delay`` will be scheduled for execution when their corresponding delay has passed.
 All other tasks configured with an execution ``time`` or ``period`` will be scheduled to run at their designated times.